yissok/backend/README.md

 # TODO GRAVEYARD
 - a

+- when switching to pushing to main updating whole stack perhaps you should pull the node bastion ec2 into a separate cf template so that it doesn't go offline, idea would be to start doing some proper html serving via static s3 bucket instead so no downtime + when api changes, node bastion will gracefully let user know "maintainance period"
+- retrieve cert in userdata and put it in certs dir
+  -  Unable to locate credentials.
+You can configure credentials by running "aws configure".
+- after being able to access parameter store, move all secrets from gh actions to there
 <img height="300" alt="Screenshot 2024-03-16 at 08 49 34" src="https://github.com/yissok/backend/assets/20245218/1b8479fc-6a80-46af-9924-a5717d46c95f">
 <img height="300" alt="Screenshot 2024-03-16 at 08 49 34" src="https://github.com/yissok/backend/assets/20245218/5f4db144-3ee0-4ad5-b63c-15e3c8801c92">